mohvmedezzvt/alx-low_level_programming/0x0B-malloc_free/README.md

 # 0x0B.
 C - malloc, free
-This directory contains programs that demonstrate the use of dynamic memory allocation in C, specifically using the malloc, free, and realloc functions.
+This directory contains programs that demonstrate the use of dynamic memory allocation in C, specifically using the malloc, free functions.

 ## Files
 - 0-create_array.c: A function that creates an array of characters, initializes it with a specific character, and returns a pointer to the array.